WHAT TO EXPECT IN COUNSELLING

 (with me as your therapist)

-As every therapist is a different person we will all work in a slightly different way.
+As every therapist is a different they will all work in a different way.
 A good therapist will be well 'seasoned' in their approach and not 'wooden'.
 More experienced therapists will bring their personality into therapy, they will not be putting on an act of trying to be a therapist or something that they are not.
 Experienced therapists often bring a unique blend of trainings and ways of working, rather than one method alone.

 When you come to see me, you deal with me only, there is no reception staff or other 3rd parties involved.

-Research has shown - having therapy is more helpful than having no therapy at all.
+Research has shown - having some therapy is more helpful than having no therapy at all.

-I will provide you with a safe environment where you can really be you, without being judged.
+I will provide you with a safe environment where you can really be you, without judgement.

 What may happen is: